 Motion gaming was popularized through the release of the Wii in 2006.
-The wireless Wiimote operated through a combination of a motion sensor and an infrared pointer, as well as the more traditional buttons, directional pad and trigger.
-Similar devices were incorporated into the other major consoles: Sony released the PlayStation Move, a motion sensing controller for the PlayStation 3 in 2010; the add-on Kinect was also released in 2010 for the Microsoft Xbox 360.
+The wireless Wiimote operated through a combination of a motion sensor and an infrared pointer, as well as the more traditional buttons, directional pad, and trigger.
+Similar devices were incorporated into the other major consoles: Sony released the PlayStation Move, a motion-sensing controller for the PlayStation 3, in 2010; the add-on Kinect was also released in 2010 for the Microsoft Xbox 360.
 The Kinect introduced the ‘natural’ user interface to commercial gaming.
-It is a ‘controller-less’ device which uses a 3D camera advanced enough to allow motion capture and facial recognition.
+It is a ‘controller-less’ device that uses a 3D camera advanced enough to allow motion capture and facial recognition.
 The technologies combine to create a computer interface that can be used intuitively, through a combination of motions, movements, and gestures that are recognised by the Kinect.
-This device allows people to play games—and use other media—on the Xbox 360 and Windows PC through movement and voice alone, making it the gaming contemporary gaming technology that is most intimately linked to the body.
-The product is incredibly popular; in the sixty days following its release the Kinect sold 8 million units, becoming the worlds “fastest selling consumer electronics device” (Moses, 2011).
+This device allows people to play games—and use other media—on the Xbox 360 and Windows PC through movement and voice alone, making it the contemporary gaming technology that is most intimately linked to the body.
+The product is incredibly popular; in the 60 days following its release the Kinect sold 8 million units, becoming the world’s ‘fastest selling consumer electronics device’ (Moses, 2011).

-These platform make use of “gestural excess” (Freeman et al., 2012; Simon 2009), the labour that is produced by the body at the location of play, but is not registered by the digital game as an input.
+These platforms make use of ‘gestural excess’ (Freeman et al., 2012; Simon, 2009), the labour that is produced by the body at the location of play, but is not registered by the digital game as an input.
 In this gestural excess there is a nascent, but precarious, sense of style that formerly dissipated into everyday life, but is now indexed by popular visual culture.
-Gestural excess includes movements made unconsciously and those which are made deliberately as an act of ‘style’.
-Gesture and gestural excess in gaming has existed since the technologies’ inception—and indeed some gestures were possibly inherited from technological precursors like pinball (Huhtamo, 2005) and video art (Wilson, 2004; 2008).
+Gestural excess includes movements made unconsciously and those that are made deliberately as an act of ‘style’.
+Gesture and gestural excess in gaming have existed since the technologies’ inception—and indeed some gestures were possibly inherited from technological precursors like pinball (Huhtamo, 2005) and video art (Wilson, 2004; 2008).
 However, subsequent to the mass popularity of the Wii, the body of the gamer and gestural excess are increasingly understood by the digital games industry—and in the popular imagination—as an integral part of gaming.
-New forms of control in gaming that are based on ‘natural’ user interfaces using motion sensing, touch and voice seem to offer a new potency for gesture.
-Buttons, for example, rarely mimic ‘natural’ actions or gestures (Parker, 2008; Shinkle, 2008, p.
-908), and it is the limited recognition of human input by systems for which the player essentially remains a black box that establishes the possibility of gestural excess; it doesn’t matter how hard or fast that the button is hit.
+New forms of control in gaming that are based on ‘natural’ user interfaces using motion sensing, touch, and voice seem to offer a new potency for gesture.
+Buttons, for example, rarely mimic ‘natural’ actions or gestures (Parker, 2008; Shinkle, 2008, 908), and it is the limited recognition of human input by systems for which the player essentially remains a black box that establishes the possibility of gestural excess; it doesn’t matter how hard or fast that the button is hit.
 The ‘natural’ user interface, which operates through an ‘intuitive’ recognition of gesture, signals the possibility for the recuperation of gestural excess.
-This possibility is considerably enhanced by the shift toward motion sensing gaming which has vastly increased the capacities for gesture to be accurately tracked, recorded and incorporated into play.
+This possibility is considerably enhanced by the shift toward motion-sensing gaming, which has vastly increased the capacities for gesture to be accurately tracked, recorded, and incorporated into play.